ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/index.rst

    18  0.38D+00 :  393.96   3177.45

 The first column, the number of mode, the second column, square of the vibrational frequency in Hartree, and third and fourth columns are vibrational frequencies in meV and wavenumber (cm^-1), respectively.
+Compare the calculated frequencies with the literature.
+See for instance, `CCCBDB <https://cccbdb.nist.gov/>`_.

 .. warning::
 	New data are always appended to the exsiting ``nfforce.data``.
 Rename it when (a set of) calculations are finished.